Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Complexity analysis for QEVE

 Aside from a much looser rigorous bound, Ref.~\cite{costaOptimal2022} gives the following bound based on numerical experiments:

-Here $\kappa$ is the condition number of the input matrix.
+Here $\kappa$ is the condition number of the input matrix, and $U_C(s)$ is the approximate evolution.
 For the algorithm to work, the error of the evolution after this process has to be such that the overlap with the ground state of the final matrix is no less than 1/2.
 This implies that $T$ has to be chosen so that

 That is,

 Since the probability of success in this case is about one half, this means that on average we will need

 calls to the block encoding of $C$.